rustybird/qubes-app-split-browser/README.md

 ## Tor Browser updates

-[By default](vm/disp/etc/split-browser/disp/10-defaults.bash#L3), the directory `/var/cache/tb-binary/.tb/tor-browser/` (containing `Browser/` and `start-tor-browser.desktop`) is where Split Browser expects to find an extracted Tor Browser.
-Whonix Workstation's `update-torbrowser` command will save it there when called in a TemplateVM.
+[By default](vm/disp/etc/split-browser/disp/10-defaults.bash#L3), an extracted Tor Browser is expected in `~/.tb/tor-browser/` or `/var/cache/tb-binary/.tb/tor-browser/`, so one of these directories should contain `Browser/` and `start-tor-browser.desktop`.
+You can use Whonix Workstation's `update-torbrowser` tool to save it there, respectively, in a "template for DisposableVMs" (e.g. whonix-ws-dvm):

+    $ tb_skip_functions='tb_qubes_dvm_template tb_start_ask' update-torbrowser
+    $ touch ~/.tb/first-boot-home-population.done  # don't forget this step!

+Or in its TemplateVM (e.g. whonix-ws):

+    $ update-torbrowser

 **Automatic updates and update notifications are disabled** for Firefox and its extensions.
 Merely opening the browser should not cause any outgoing connections (though other things in the DisposableVM might, such as time synchronization).
 It is assumed that you are watching [The Tor Blog](https://blog.torproject.org/), [tor-announce](https://lists.torproject.org/cgi-bin/mailman/listinfo/tor-announce), or even [RecommendedTBBVersions](https://www.torproject.org/projects/torbrowser/RecommendedTBBVersions).